 Students attending the Dallas Theological Seminary have access to a library of over 21,000 volumes carefully selected for their important contribution to theological and Biblical study.
 The library was begun in 1925 by the purchase of the personal library of W. H. Griffith Thomas, D.D., totalling 6,000 volumes.
-Through the years, books have been added at the rate of 750 per year, and the rate of increase has been raised to 1,000 annually.
+Through the years, books have been added at the rate of 750 per year.
 The library is fully adequate for its specialized purpose.